puli-pro/data_analytics/README.md

-# 🏏 T20 Cricket World Cup Analytics
+# 🏏 **T20 Cricket World Cup Analytics**

-A full stack, end-to-end pipeline that scrapes live match data, cleans and models it into star-schema tables, and powers interactive Power BI dashboards for uncovering player insights and selecting the **ultimate T20 XI**.
+A full-stack, end-to-end data pipeline that automates the collection of live match data, processes it into star-schema tables, and creates interactive Power BI dashboards for uncovering insights on player performance and selecting the **ultimate T20 XI**.

+---

 ## 📚 Table of Contents

 1. [Project Overview](#project-overview)
 2. [Features](#features)
 3. [Folder Structure](#folder-structure)